geo-ant/varpro/README.md

 ### When Should You Give it a Try?

 VarPro can dramatically increase the robustness and speed of the fitting process compared to using a general purpose nonlinear least squares fitting algorithm.
-When
+When:

 * the model function you want to fit is a linear combination of nonlinear functions,
-* _and_ you know the analytical derivatives of all those functions
+* _and_ you know the analytical derivatives of all those functions with respect to their parameters

 _then_ you should give it a whirl.
 Also consider the section on global fitting below, which provides another great use case for this crate.